kkrruumm/void-install-script/README.md

 --DE or WM (gnome, kde, xfce, sway, swayfx, wayfire, i3, none) --Or, choose to do none of these and install a bare-minimum system

--Option to choose between base-system and base-container base system meta packages -Option to securely erase the installation disk with shred -Option to choose either doas or sudo
+-Option to choose between LVM and a traditional install -Option to choose between zswap, swap partition, and normal swapfile -Option to securely erase the installation disk with shred -Option to choose between doas or sudo
 -Option to choose your repository mirror
 -Option to choose between linux, linux-lts, and linux-mainline kernels -Option to choose between xfs and ext4 filesystems